Pademangan

-Pademangan is a port-associated subdistrict of North Jakarta, Indonesia.
-It stretches from the Sunda Kelapa Harbor on the east to the western area of Tanjung Priok Harbor to the east.
+Pademangan is a port-associated district (kecamatan) of North Jakarta Administrative City, Indonesia.
+It stretches from the Sunda Kelapa Harbour in the west to the western area of Tanjung Priok Harbor in the east.
 Geographically, it is a plain with an average height of 75 centimeters above the high tide sea level.

 Boundaries

 Pademangan is bordered on the west by Sunda Kelapa Harbor, on the south by Kemayoran Railway, on the east by the Kali Ancol and Kali Japat canals, and on the north by Jakarta Bay.

 Kelurahan (Administrative Villages)

-The subdistrict of Pademangan is divided into three Kelurahan / Administrative Villages:
+The district of Pademangan is divided into three Kelurahan / Administrative Villages: